cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-with-skeletons/auto-skeletons.md

 Individual skeleton points can be adjusted independently.

-For more information, see [Editing Skeleton points on canvas](/docs/manual/advanced/annotation-with-skeletons/manual-skeletons/#editing-skeletons-on-the-canvas).
+For more information, see [**Editing Skeleton points on canvas**](/docs/manual/advanced/annotation-with-skeletons/manual-skeletons/#editing-skeletons-on-the-canvas).